The Org

 The horses never judge a person based on anything but their willingness to try and be their most authentic self, the deepest, most true part of you.
 They don’t care who you know, what you are wearing, how ‘educated’ you are, how you self-identify, or your socioeconomic status.
 They offer us feedback without judgement.

 Because of Kuniko’s work with individuals on the Autism Spectrum we are well versed in how sensory regulation can impact a person’s ability to perform certain socially significant behaviors.
 If you don’t feel comfortable in your body, you will probably have a hard time interacting with others in conventionally meaningful ways.
 Being around horses is great for sensory regulation.
 They have slower heart rates and breathe more slowly than us.
-We often start to sync up to those rhythms and it can have a calming effect on us.
+As we co-regulate with them we start to sync up to those rhythms and it can have a calming effect on us.
 If we ride a horse, the movement our bodies experience can be like that of walking, without having to walk.
 For participants who need more sensory feedback, this means they can get it without having to expend their own resources.
 For participants who cannot walk, the activity engages the core in some ways as though they were.
 And, for participants with high muscle tone or palsy, they heat from the horse’s body and motion can help soften and relax muscles.

-Horses communicate by and large non-verbally.
-Some speculate that they have millions or even billions more mirror neurons than humans do, and that because of this, they are extremely effective at non-verbal communication.
 When a participant who may have a hard time with expressive verbal communication, who has benefited from sensory regulation also gets to have a conversation with another living thing without the pressure of using ‘words’ the result can be a desire to have that same level of communication with others in their life.
 Like, “I really like communicating with my horse friend, now that I am feeling good in my body and I don’t need to focus on getting my sensory needs met, let me see if I can communicate with my parents or friends”.

 There are so many reasons horses make such amazing therapeutic partners and we feel like our knowledge of these things make us effective facilitators.
 We truly believe you will always get something out of time spent with a horse, but that we can guide you to powerful experiences that otherwise might have gone unexplored.